These fast facts can help you choose between SimpliSafe and ADT.

 The two security companies have very different pricing.
 They're also different in terms of installation, features, contracts and emergency connections.

-ADT Pulse uses equipment from leading brands such as Honeywell and GE.
+ADT uses equipment from leading brands such as Honeywell and GE.
 SimpliSafe builds their own control panels and sensors.

 - Both security companies can guard against burglaries and environmental disasters such as fire and flood.